SheetJS/sheetjs/README.md

 #### Lotus 1-2-3 (WKS/WK1/WK2/WK3/WK4/123)

 <details>
   <summary>(click to show)</summary>

 The Lotus formats consist of binary records similar to the BIFF structure.
-Lotus did release a whitepaper decades ago covering the original WK1 format.
+Lotus did release a specification decades ago covering the original WK1 format.
 Other features were deduced by producing files and comparing to Excel support.

 </details>